digiexe-official/Finviz-Review/README.md

 **Pro Tip:** I flip between time frames depending on my mood—short-term for trades, long-term for investments.
 It’s super versatile.

-**My Take:** Okay, it’s not as fancy as TradingView’s charts, but for quick-and-dirty analysis? it's fine.
+**My Take:** Okay, it’s not as fancy as TradingView’s charts, but for quick-and-dirty analysis?
+It's fine.
 It’s spot-on.
 Clean, simple, and does the job.

 ### 4. News & Alerts: Never Miss a Beat